nvjob/nvgen-shader-for-unity-speedtree/README.md

-# NVGen Shader for Unity SpeedTree.
-Fast and customized.
+# NVGen Shader for Unity SpeedTree (STC).
+Customization of wind and other parameters of the shader.

-This shader package is only suitable for trees SpeedTree.
-Billboards are not supported.
-In the package 10 shaders.

-Version 1.0.2
+Version 2.0

 I am working on my procedural generation engine.
 And I decided to share some shaders.
 This is not the end result, the work is still underway, but in spite of this, the shaders are completely working and can be used.